Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - Clogged pores

-All sorts of things can contribute to dehydrated skin.
-The biggest factor is the environment.
-Dry winter weather or hot sunny days.
-Both can dry out the skin.
+All sorts of things can contribute to dehydrated skin, with the biggest factor being the environment.
+Both dry winter weather and hot sunny days can be drying to the skin.

 In this article we will show you a simple 3 step moisturizing facial serum using the right carrier oils and essential oils for your skin type.

 Our skin is different, and it has different needs.
 A face serum for sensitive skin needs to be gentle, while calming irritated skin.
 A face serum for mature skin needs to hydrate, even pigmentation, plump fine lines and wrinkles, and increase skin’s elasticity.